 Regardless of his team members’ skill levels, Alden won’t respect them if they’re not simultaneously smart and tough.
 If they fold when he leans on them, he dismisses them permanently.
 His stance is: “You have to perform the way I would, or I’m entitled to disrespect and criticize you.”
 He won’t tolerate any kind of vulnerability or questioning except for “What’s the right way to do this, sir?”

 Alden assumes he knows everything there is to know, so he refuses to consider new approaches or opportunities.
-He relies completely on his own history and ability to speak to all details, and doesn’t see how this undercuts the team’s credibility — and therefore his own.
+He relies completely on his own history and abilities, and doesn’t see how this undercuts the team’s credibility or learning — and therefore his own.

 Micromanagers Overlook Opportunities

 Dictatorial, dismissive leaders may feel comfortable with old-fashioned command and control, but they lose out on the benefits of collaborative give-and-take.
-They’re not looking for participation or insight, so they miss the chance to share the value of their perspectives and experiences with the team, and disregard requests for clarification and others’ efforts at innovation.
+They’re not looking for participation or insight, so they miss the chance to share the value of their perspectives and experiences with the team, and disregard requests for clarification as well as others’ efforts at innovation.